Use 5 factors such as training and availability to qualify team members as "Recommended" for shifts.

 Overriding the "Not Recommended" warning when scheduling

-It is possible to override the "Not Recommended" warning for all factors described above EXCEPT overlap.
+It is possible to override the "Not Recommended" warning for all factors described above EXCEPT OVERLAPPING.
 In the case of overlap, it is impossible to work in two places at once so the schedule will only allow the team member to be added to one shift at a time.

 Note: Some users on our Enterprise plan may not have been assigned the ability to override these warnings based on your Access Level in Deputy.